SohaFarhana05/MAD-2/README.md

 We have also learned basic HTML and CSS which are useful for JS.
 We have learned about event listeners, functions, etc. in JS

+### Lecture 2 - GUI Calculator
+In this lecture, we have learned and implemented the working of a gui calculator which basically means we will have buttons for numbers to type and calculate any arithmetic expression unlike the first lecture where we had space to type our expression.
+Implemented with HTML,CSS and JS.

 ## Week-03
 ### Lecture 1 - 🎮 Tic-Tac-Toe Collection